I Hated the Amazon Echo But Decided to Give It a Second Chance -- Here's What Happened

 The Echo can be used to automatically control a number of smart-home devices, such as those from Belkin WeMo and Philips Hue.
 This is big, as Echo can hypothetically become your voice-activated central hub for making your home more “smart.”
 Unfortunately for me, Echo wasn’t able to control my Piper security system or its Z-wave-enabled door/window sensors and smart light switches.

 But, things have changed.
 Thanks to the power of IFTTT, Echo can indeed control the Piper unit itself (sadly not the accompanying Z-wave light switches, yet).
 All I have to do is speak a trigger phrase and, voila, Alexa says “Sending that to IFTTT,” and my security system is magically armed.
 (Learn more about what IFTTT is and what it can do here.)

 Buying stuff via Amazon is ridiculously easy and convenient.

+Recently, I've spent lots of time buying stuff on Amazon (don't judge).
 Since Echo is Amazon’s baby, you can use it to buy stuff from Amazon so long as you have Amazon Prime (which I do).
 However, a quick test of, “Alexa, let’s buy paper towels,” turned up only one option: Bounty.
 Amazon has deals with certain brands -- like Bounty and Tide -- so when people simply ask to buy something, that’s what they get.